Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Materials and Methods

-A second set of GBT observations using the the C-Band Rcvr4\_6 (4-8 GHz) was done 6 months after the first epoch on March 19th, March 23rd, March 27th and March 31st.
-The total observing time was 10 hours with 2.5 hours per day.
-We did a noise diode scan for one minute to calibrate the Stokes parameters and to verify the calibration procedure, we observed a test pulsar B1933+16 prior to observing the source.
-The 8-bit Full Stokes IQUV data was recorded using the VEGAS Pulsar backend across 12288 frequency channels and was sampled with a time resolution of 43.69 $\mu$s and a frequency resolution of 366 KHz.
-Note that an independent analyses of Epoch 2 is also reported by \cite{yifeng}.
+\paragraph{Epoch-2}\mbox{} \\ The second set of GBT observations using the C-Band {receiver}, Rcvr4\_6 (4-8 GHz), was done six months after the first epoch on 2021 March 19,23,27,31.
+The total observing time was 10 hours, with 2.5 hours per day.
+We did a noise diode scan for one minute to calibrate the Stokes parameters and to verify the calibration procedure, we observed the pulsar PSR B1933+16 {(19h35m47.70s, +16d16$'$40.03$''$)} prior to observing the source.
+The 8-bit Full Stokes IQUV data was recorded using the VEGAS Pulsar backend across 12288 frequency channels and was sampled with a time resolution of 43.69 $\mu$s and a frequency resolution of 366 kHz.
+An independent analysis of Epoch 2 is also reported by \cite{yifeng}.